Getting Started » Introduction

 If you're integrating with Checkout.com for the first time, we recommend reading through the entire Getting Started section to familiarise yourself with our solutions and features.
 For those already comfortable with our payment platform, feel free to jump ahead to:

-Checkout.com offers two browser-based payment solutions that are suitable for non-PCI compliant merchants, Checkout.js and CheckoutKit.js.
+Checkout.com offers three browser-based payment solutions that are suitable for non-PCI compliant merchants, Checkout.js v2, Checkout.js, and CheckoutKit.js.

 Both Checkout.js and CheckoutKit.js can be used in conjunction with our Merchant API to support:

 Not a developer?
 You can still benefit from Checkout.com's full suite of payment solutions with our range of plugins for popular shopping carts.